MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 [;]
 ```

-We can optionally add a transcation name and WITH MARK, covering them is out of the scope right now!
+We can optionally add a transaction name and WITH MARK, covering them is out of the scope right now!

 ```sql
  COMMIT [ {TRAN | TRANSACTION } [transcation_name | transc_name_variable ]]
 [ WITH (DELAYED_DURABILITY = {OFF | ON } )][;]
 ```

-> Once the commit is executed, the effect of transaction can't be reversed!
+> Once the commit is executed, the effect of the transaction can't be reversed!

 `ROLLBACK` reverts the transaction to the beginning of it or a `savepoint` inside the transaction